 You don’t need to buy a dishwasher rinse aid to get sparkly clean dishes and glasses.
-However, if you’re still worried about water spots on your dishes, you can try one of these natural homemade jet dry substitutes.
+However, if you’re still worried about water spots on your dishes, you can try one of these natural DIY jet dry substitutes.

-Is it also essential to use Jet Dry?
-This from the Jet-Dry website was useful: A rinse agent aids in the removal of residue that produces stains and film on dishes and glasses, left behind by commercial dishwasher detergent.
-This avoids the development of water droplets on the surface of the dishes, which are ‘set’ by the heat of the drying cycle, resulting in spots and film.
+What does Jet Dry do?
+This from the Jet-Dry website was useful: “A rinse agent aids in the removal of residue that produces stains and film on dishes and glasses, left behind by commercial dishwasher detergent.”

 What Can Be Used For Homemade Jet Dry?